-For information about graduation rates, the median debt of students who completed the program, and other important information on federally-designated gainful employment programs, visit abtech.edu/gainful employment.
-For information regarding student achievement and success, visit abtech.edu
+For information about graduation rates, the median debt of students who completed the program, and other important information on federally-designated gainful employment programs, visit abtech.edu/about/consumer-information.
+For information regarding student achievement and success, visit abtech.edu.